 At a Glance

 FICO Score 8 is a credit score that lenders use to help determine a consumer’s overall credit risk.
 It is based on an individual’s payment history, amount of debt, length of credit history, new credit inquiries, and types of accounts they have.
 FICO Scores range from 300-850 points and are updated regularly based on an individual’s financial activities.
 A FICO Score 8 is the latest version of the widely used credit scoring system that uses factors such as past trends and economic conditions.
-Read on to discover everything you need to know about FICO Score 8.
+In this article you’ll learn:

 Related: FICO score vs. Credit Score